ScrollBearer8/TheScrollArchive/Poetic_Reflections/the-small-hunter.md

 And the hunter disappeared.

 Perhaps age took him.
 Perhaps hunger.
 Perhaps he simply became
 part of the silence
 that followed.

 The tree flowers now.
+One small blossom
+sweetens the room.

 Some guardians do not remain
 to see what they helped save.